godfrey-creat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that reverses the input
+script that list all usera and their directories sorted with users